Personal Finance

 A 401(k) is a type of employer-sponsored retirement savings account that is administered through a financial services company such as Empower or Fidelity Investments.
 These tax-advantaged retirement savings plans are subject to contribution limits and withdrawal rules.
 Generally, you canโ€™t take money out of a 401(k) before age 59ยฝ or youโ€™ll incur a 10% penalty on the amount withdrawn, which will also be taxed as ordinary income.
 That said, there are a few exceptions to the 10% early withdrawal penalty.

-For example, if you put $10,000 in annual pretax contributions into your 401(k), your gross income would be reduced by that amount.
+For example, if you put $10,000 in annual pretax contributions into your traditional 401(k), your gross income would be reduced by that amount.

 Companies often offer matching contributions to employees who contribute to their 401(k)s, but these may not immediately become available.
 Employers sometimes have a vesting period: For instance, employer contributions may not be 100% vested until your third year of employment.
 That said, some companies offer vesting immediately.
 (See more on this below.)